oroinc/documentation/backend/setup/demo-environment/azure.rst

    .. image:: /img/backend/setup/azure/restart-vm.png
       :alt: Restart VM

-   Follow the progress of the restart in the notification bar on your top right.
+   Follow the restart progress in the notification bar on your top right.

 5. Copy and paste the DNS into the address bar of a new browser window and press Enter.

-   If you have deployed the OroCommerce application, the storefront should now be displayed.
+   The storefront should now be displayed if you have deployed the OroCommerce application.

    .. note:: Due to |Azure blocking port 25|, we recommend configuring SMTP settings once you install the application if you would like to send messages from the Oro application you have deployed.